brigadecore/brigade/docs/topics/scripting.md

 That is exactly what we would expect to see.

-Importantly, shared storage space is listed to 50 megabytes of storage per build.
+Importantly, shared storage space is limited to 50 megabytes of storage per build.
 This can be overridden in the project configuration.

 > Note: Shared storage is dependent on the underlying Kubernetes cluster.
 Some Kubernetes